Architect Uriel Rosenheim, Studio “Makom”:

 Both the school classrooms and dormitories will be built around courtyards.
 Pedestrian circulation will be not be via corridors but rather through spaces characterized by openness and radiance.
 The courtyards will serve as places for get-togethers and study groups, surrounded by structures having clean, simple lines.

-In general, construction will be scattered and not in large blocks, with a maximum height of 2 stories, sitting comfortably on the topography in a graded fashion, providing eye contact and movement along the inclines native to the area.
+In general, construction will be sitting comfortably on the topography in a graded fashion, providing eye contact and movement along the inclines native to the area.
 It is important for us to leave many open areas for terraces, groves and virgin areas, allowing the yeshiva students a place for personal development of their connection to the land by providing gardening and horticulture opportunities.
 The exterior spaces are no less important than the internal ones as individual or group venues for study, meditation, worship and conversation.

 Pedestrian circulation between the buildings will be exposed to rain and sunshine so as not to isolate the students from the natural environment.
 On the other hand in order for the students to enjoy movement between the buildings, these areas will be shielded from the strong winds quite common in the area.